-For EU Member States there are considerable advantages in belonging to the Schengen area.
-For EU citizens the abolition of checks at the Schengen area's internal borders means not only greater freedom of movement but also greater security.
-To compensate for the absence of checks at the Schengen area's internal borders, other measures such as mobile border area patrols and improved police networking as well as better and more effective checks at its external borders have been introduced.
+For EU member states there are considerable advantages in belonging to the Schengen area.
+For EU citizens the abolition of checks at the Schengen area’s internal borders means not only greater freedom of movement but also greater security.
+To compensate for the absence of checks at the Schengen area’s internal borders, better and more effective checks at its external borders have been introduced, as have other measures such as mobile border area patrols and improved police networking.

 Key points of the Schengen acquis